Before Huehuecoyotl, the Illuminated Elephants caravan tore up the Americas. [Photo by Jan Svante Vanbart].

-Only the continuation of a sort elongated music set, not a rave but something transfixing because the music was so good.
-It was convened by the fresh generation of the community and it went past the agreed upon shut-down time of 3 am; an irritation to those wanting to have the party over.
+Into the night unfolds an elongated music set, not a rave but something equally transfixing.
+The music is strong, relentless, tasteful and loud.
+Convened by the fresh generation of the community, it went past the agreed upon shut-down time of 3 am, an irritation to those wanting to have the party over.
 No big deal.
-At 4 the sound man complied by turning the music down, but then at 6:15 the volume somehow creeped up again, which stirred many out of their sleep.
-One of them was Kathleen from Minnesota who got out of bed and went over and said, not obsequiously, “Hey, guys, that’s it.”
+At 4 the sound man complied by turning the music down, but at 6:15 the volume creeped up again, stirring many out of their sleep.
+One of them was Kathleen, who rose from her bed and went over, saying, not obsequiously, “Suficiente!”

 Two members of the four member ensemble, Tribu, in performance at Huehuecoyotl, March 4, 2017.
 [Photo by Elivier Sepulveda.]